Loading...

 Portion Control

-Reduce the portion size of the dal, kadai paneer, and roti to help manage the glucose spike.
-Smaller portions can lead to a more gradual increase in blood sugar levels.
+Reduce the portion size of dal, kadai paneer, and roti to help manage the glucose spike.

-Opt for whole grain or multigrain rotis instead of regular ones.
-Whole grains digest slower, resulting in a slower release of sugar into the bloodstream.
+Opt for whole grain or multigrain roti instead of refined flour versions.
+These contain more fiber, which can help slow the release of sugar into the bloodstream.

-Drink plenty of water before and during your meal.
-Staying hydrated can help with digestion and the regulation of blood sugar levels.
+Drink a glass of water before your meal.
+Staying hydrated can help in digestion and may reduce the temptation to overeat.

 Physical Activity